Mount Tom State Park

-Mount Tom State Park is a public recreation area lying south of US Route 202 in the towns of Washington, Litchfield, and Morris, Connecticut.
+Mount Tom State Park is a public recreation area lying south of Route 202 in the towns of Washington, Litchfield, and Morris, Connecticut.
 The state park occupies 231 acre on the southwest shore of Mount Tom Pond and is home to the Mount Tom Tower, which was listed on the National Register of Historic Places in 1993.
 It is managed by the Connecticut Department of Energy and Environmental Protection.

 History

 The park is one of the oldest in the Connecticut state park system, having been among the 15 created between 1913 and 1918 by Connecticut's first State Park Commission.
 The park's land had been donated in 1911 for use as a state park by Charles H. Senff.
 Following Senff's death, his widow, Gustavia A. Senff, saw the transfer of the property through to completion, with the state legislature finalizing the action in 1917.
 It was the first to open.